wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-planning/includes/organization-roles.md

 - Knowledge manager
 - Knowledge admin

 Viva Topics uses the security and compliance of Microsoft 365 for content.
 You can apply restrictions on the scope and availability of Viva Topics' topic information for your different roles.
-Users have access to only those topics to which they’ve been granted access.
+Users have access to only those topics to which they've been granted access.

 ## Topic viewer